Free Printable: Low Carb & Keto Food List

 Wholesome Yum M

-0Hi Jennifer, Powdered allulose is less sweet than powdered monk fruit allulose, so you will need to adjust the amount if you have the wrong sweetener.
-Feel free to use this sweetener calculator to determine how much you will need if you need to substitute one for the other.
+0Hi Jennifer, Powdered allulose is less sweet than powdered monk fruit allulose blend, so you will need to adjust the amount if you have the wrong sweetener.
+Feel free to use my sweetener calculator to determine how much you will need if you need to substitute one for the other.

 Phyllis